nhsconnect/gpconnect/pages/designprinciples/designprinciples_open_api_principles.md

 ### Care Connect

-GP Connect aims to align and work with Care Connect where possible to maintain a wider interoperability.
+GP Connect has worked to align as closely as possible with the Care Connect API, with an aim to maintain a wider interoperability.